 To bring the concept of calculated fields to life, let’s pretend we are working with the Sample – Superstore data set, and want to evaluate the average order value (AOV) for the product sub-categories we manage compared to the rest of the company.
 AOV is defined as total sales revenue divided by the number of orders.
 While this data set has Order ID as a dimension, it does not have the number of orders as a measure, which is the denominator for the AOV calculation.

-To isolate the number of orders, I will first create a calculated field to count the number of orders.
+To isolate the number of orders, we will first create a calculated field to count the number of orders.
 The formula to count the distinct number of orders will be COUNTD of the Order ID dimension.
 To start a calculated field, you can either:

 - Click the down arrow in the top-right corner of the Dimensions Shelf and pick “Create calculated field…”